Eating Disorder Relapse is Common

 To understand relapse, we must specifically discuss what relapse is.
 From the world of addiction treatment comes the helpful concepts of lapse, relapse and collapse.

 - In recovery, a “lapse” is common.
-A lapse may be considered a slip, or an isolated incident where an individual engages in a behavior.
+A lapse may be considered a “slip,” or an isolated incident where an individual engages in a behavior.
 In these cases, it is important to acknowledge the lapse, understand what contributed to it and learn from the episode to handle the next situation differently.
 With the right attention, a lapse can be contained quickly.
 We sometimes tell our patients, “Do the next right thing.”

 - A “relapse,” on the other hand, is a longer episode or period of using symptoms in which the individual struggles to get back on track.
 This may happen during a time of stress or transition and could be met with increasing support and structure for the individual, such as an extra meeting with the dietitian, therapist, or family therapist, or access to supported dinners for a week.
+It may also result in the need to pursue higher levels of care, depending on the impact.

 - Finally, a “collapse” indicates that the individual has not been able to contain the relapse and may need a higher level of care to manage worsened symptoms with more consistent support.
-Depending on the severity of the incident (is it a lapse, relapse, or collapse?) different interventions are required.
+Depending on the severity of the incident (is it a lapse, relapse, or collapse?) different interventions are needed.
 This may include going back to inpatient or residential care.

-Unfortunately, even professionals cannot always predict who is vulnerable to relapse.
+Unfortunately, even professionals cannot always predict who is more likely to relapse.
 Research has shown that among adolescents, the less weight-restored they are when leaving treatment, the more likely they will relapse.[3]
 Leaving treatment before the body has had an opportunity to stabilize weight means that even slight dips in weight can leave someone in an unhealthy weight range.

 - Poor body image